zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/sync-adb-dcat/sync-adb-dcat.md

     ![](./images/define-variables.png " ")

-4. Enable the resource principal support.
+4. Enable Resource Principal to access Oracle Cloud Infrastructure Resources for the ADB instance.
+This creates the credential **`OCI$RESOURCE_PRINCIPAL`**.
 Click **Copy** to copy the following code, and then paste it into the SQL Worksheet.
-Place the cursor on any line of code, and then click the **Run Statement** icon in the Worksheet toolbar.
-The result is displayed in the **Query Result** tab at the bottom of the worksheet.
+Place the cursor on any line of code, and then click the **Run Script (F5)** icon in the Worksheet toolbar.
+The result is displayed in the **Script Output** tab at the bottom of the worksheet.

     ```
     <copy>